cloudmesh-community/fa18-523-60/paper/paper.md

 The administrator can create role/collection-based access control; also roles can be predefined or custom.
-MongoDB can audit activities such as DDL, CRUD statements, authentication and authorization operations [@www-mongodbmanual].
+MongoDB can audit activities such as DDL, CRUD statements, authentication and authorization operations [@www-mongosecurity].

 #### Collection based access control example:

-A user defined role can contain the following privileges [@www-mongodbmanual].
+A user defined role can contain the following privileges [@www-mongosecurity].

 ```
 $ privileges: [